TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 Icon API
 ========

-Since version 7.5 TYPO3 CMS provides an Icon API for all icons in the TYPO3 backend.
+TYPO3 CMS provides an icon API for all icons in the TYPO3 backend.

 .. index:: IconRegistry; registerIcon
 .. _icon-registration: